 - a.
-Deliver agreement on how London boroughs will move to a commitment on 100 per cent renewable energy for their own estate and publicise their contribution to climate change. - b.
-Develop and publicise a collaborative strategy to develop London's green economy with support from business and the Mayor. - c.
-Broker agreement on common borough deliverables within all climate action plans and run a wider media campaign to publicise the importance of climate action and London boroughs' contribution to addressing this challenge. - d.
-Broker agreement on a standard reporting format for greenhouse gas emission data at council and borough level and publicise the agreement. - e.
-Lobby to influence statutory guidance for consistency in recycling and for additional powers to improve air quality. - f.
-Develop and publicise a collaborative strategy to priorities walking and cycling in existing and future developments with support from TfL and the Mayor.
+Secure low carbon solutions as a core principle of action for the London Recovery Board. - b.
+Deliver agreement on how London boroughs will move to a commitment on 100 per cent renewable energy for their own estate and publicise their contribution to climate change. - c.
+Develop and publicise a collaborative strategy to develop London's green economy with support from business and the Mayor. - d.
+Run a wider media campaign to publicise the importance of climate action and London boroughs' contribution to addressing this challenge. - e.
+Deliver powerful advocacy interventions that call for adequate powers and funding to deliver on our shared ambitions to tackle the climate change and ecological emergencies and the crisis around air quality. - f.
+Lobby to influence statutory guidance for consistency in recycling and for additional powers to improve air quality. - g.
+Develop and publicise a collaborative strategy to prioritise walking and cycling in existing and future developments with support from TfL and the Mayor.

-2 Promote transport infrastructure investment for London to support good growth.
+8.2 Promote transport infrastructure investment for London to support the economic recovery from Covid-10 and good growth in the longer term.